-BTEC Applied Science is a general course with a strong biological focus.
-BTEC is more vocational in approach, and is ideal for students more adept at continuous assessment ( coursework ) as there are no external examinations.
+BTEC Applied Science is a general science course covering areas of all three sciences but has a stronger biological focus in the Diploma course.
+BTEC is more vocational in approach, and is ideal for students more adept at continuous assessment where a large part of the course is assessed using coursework.

 There are two BTEC options:

-- BTEC Science Subsidiary Diploma ( equivalent to 1 A level )
+- BTEC Applied Science Subsidiary Diploma (equivalent to 1 A level )

-- BTEC Science Diploma ( equivalent to 2 A levels )
+- BTEC Applied Science Diploma (equivalent to 2 A levels )

-Each course covers a variety of scientific modules including: the fundamentals of science, working in the science industry, scientific investigations and practical techniques and using mathematical tools in science.
-Human physiology, biochemistry techniques, genetic engineering and microbiological techniques are all covered in the larger, Diploma course.
+Each course covers a variety of scientific modules including: the basics topics of science, practical techniques, laboratory skills, scientific investigations and analysing scientific data.
+Human physiology and genetic engineering are all covered in the larger, Diploma course.

 Where might it lead?